xitu/tensorflow-docs/install/install_sources.md

 CUDA support will be enabled for TensorFlow
 Do you want to use clang as CUDA compiler? [y/N] nvcc will be used as CUDA compiler
-Please specify the Cuda SDK version you want to use, e.g. 7.0.
+Please specify the CUDA SDK version you want to use, e.g. 7.0.
 [Leave empty to default to CUDA 9.0]: <b>9.0</b>
 Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
 Please specify which gcc should be used by nvcc as the host compiler.
 [Default is /usr/bin/gcc]:
 Please specify the cuDNN version you want to use.
 [Leave empty to default to cuDNN 7.0]: <b>7</b>
 Please specify the location where cuDNN 7 library is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
-Please specify a list of comma-separated Cuda compute capabilities you want to build with.
+Please specify a list of comma-separated CUDA compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.
 [Default is: "3.5,5.2"]: <b>3.0</b>